American Fine Arts Society: Critical reception

-The design of the Art Students League building was initially not well received; one critic said that the facade was "commonplace…and quite unattractive".
+The design of the Art Students League building was initially not well received; one critic said that the facade was "commonplace...and quite unattractive".
 Architect H. Langford Warren wrote in 1893 that the Art Students League Building was a "charming building which we are glad to see in the dreary streets of New York", despite the fact that the facade was almost identical in design to Francis I's hunting lodge on Paris's Cours-la-Reine.

 After the building was completed, it quickly became an established architectural feature on 57th Street.
 In 1897, the Real Estate Record and Guide lauded the American Society of Civil Engineers' Society House, across the street at 220 West 57th Street, for complementing the American Fine Arts Society.
 Hardenbergh, in a 1906 interview, characterized the design as "a work of love".
 The New York Times, a century later, called the facade "a perfect ornamental fit" to the Art Students League.
+John Tauranac wrote in his book Elegant New York that the building's design was more akin to a "side-street clubhouse or mansion than art gallery and school".